 At Markham in St. Helena, you can delve into the world of Napa Valley Merlot from the surroundings of the airy, renovated tasting room, while a few miles down the road at Conn Creek, Cabernet Sauvignon from nearly all of Napa’s sub-appellations can be sampled from the garden setting of this Silverado Trail estate.

 Cabernet fans will also want to make a point to visit Larkmead Vineyards.
 Originally founded in 1895, Larkmead remains one of the oldest, family-owned grape growing estates in Napa Valley, known for its organic and sustainably farmed wines and personalized service.

 Of course, Cabernet Sauvignon isn’t the only Napa wine to seek out.
 Some producers, such as Domaine Carneros, Mumm Napa, and Frank Family Vineyards, are known for both their still and sparkling wines, including acclaimed Chardonnay and Pinot Noir-basedwines from the cool Carneros region.

-While fancy wineries overlooking vineyards are hard to beat, definitely don’t discount a visit to an urban tasting room or two, like Cami Art + Wine and Tank Garage & Winery in Calistoga, Jessup Cellars in Yountville, and New Frontier Wine Co. and Outland in downtown Napa, which each offer a different slice of Napa Valley.
+While fancy wineries overlooking vineyards are hard to beat, definitely don’t discount a visit to an urban tasting room or two, like Cami Art + Wine and Tank Garage & Winery in Calistoga, Jessup Cellars in Yountville, and New Frontier Wine Co. and Brendel in downtown Napa, which each offer a different slice of Napa Valley.